thurask/archivist/README.md

 Since it does the entire autoloader process for all devices from start to finish, make sure to have A LOT of hard drive space.
 40GB at least, even more if you aren't using 7-Zip compression.

 If you're using this as a .py file, it requires Python =>3.4.2.
 It also requires the [requests](http://docs.python-requests.org/en/latest/user/install/) library installed somehow.
+To install requests really easily, using pip:

+	$ pip install -r \path\to\requirements.txt

+To use pip-win, just put that (corrected, of course) into pip-win's Command field and hit Run.
+It'll automatically download whichever pypi packages are dependencies of this one.

 7-Zip compression (default) uses [p7zip](http://sourceforge.net/projects/p7zip/) (Linux/Mac)/[7-Zip](http://www.7-zip.org/download.html) (Windows).
 Zip and tar.xxx compression don't require external programs.